About this article

 Once you have determined the stages of the pipeline, you need to define:

-- The commercial actions that allow you to move from one stage to the next.
+• The sales actions that allow you to move from one stage to the next.

 Simply put, a sales pipeline can have many holes, and the leads you bring in may leave before the end.
 So it’s imperative to look at your conversion rate.
 What percentage of the people you contact end up buying?